HRizwan1/2019-team-06f/reports/sprint-06/report.md

  * Firewall:

 - Using UFW (Uncomplicated Firewall) in Apache 2:
 - Ideally, we want to limit the number of ports open and only want to use which we need.
 This is a list of open ports and our current firewall setup on the websever node.
 Other servers have very limited ports open.

+database:
+ufw allow proto tcp to 0.0.0.0/0 port 22 ufw allow from $ACCESSFROMIP to any port 3306 ufw allow from $DATABASESLAVEIP to any port 3306

+databaseslave:
+ufw allow proto tcp to 0.0.0.0/0 port 22 ufw allow from $ACCESSFROMIP to any port 3306 ufw allow from $CACHEIP to any port 3306

+cache:
+ufw allow from $ACCESSFROMIP to any port 6379

+webserver:
+ufw allow proto tcp to 0.0.0.0/0 port 80 ufw allow proto tcp to 0.0.0.0/0 port 443 ufw allow proto tcp to 0.0.0.0/0 port 3000 ufw allow proto tcp to 0.0.0.0/0 port 9090 ufw allow proto tcp to 0.0.0.0/0 port 9100

  ![ufw](images/ufw.png "Uncomplicated Firewall Rules")